Esri/terraformer-geostore/README.md

 [travis-url]: https://travis-ci.org/Esri/terraformer-geostore

 # terraformer-geostore

-This package is part of the [Terraformer](http://terraformer.io) project.

 `Terraformer.GeoStore` is a class built for handing lightweight storage and querying large numbers of [GeoJSON Features](http://www.geojson.org/geojson-spec.html#feature-objects).
 It is very fast and can index the [rough US counties data](https://github.com/Esri/Terraformer/blob/master/examples/geostore/counties_rough.json) (~950k features) in about 120ms and do a point in polygon search contains a point in ~6.5ms.